 12. The Great Pyramid was the tomb built for Pharaoh Khufu.
 This pyramid is known as one of the Seven Wonders of the World.

 13. Sphinx statues were built to guard some of the Egyptian tombs.
 A sphinx was a mythological creature that possessed the head of a human and the body of a lion.

-14. King Tut (the Pharoah Tutankhamun) was only 8 or 9 years old when he became the ruler of Egypt.
+14. You've heard of King Tut (the Pharoah Tutankhamun)?
+Did you know he was only 8 or 9 years old when he became the ruler of Egypt?
 He only served as king for 10 years as he died in his late teens.

 15. One of the most successful kings of Ancient Egypt was actually a woman known as Pharaoh Hatshepsut.